Pix4D/cogito/README.md

 ## Optional params for chat

 - `gchat_webhook`: If present, overrides `source.gchat_webhook`.
 Default: empty, thus the same as `source.gchat_webhook`.
 This allows to use the same Cogito resource for multiple chat spaces.
 - `chat_message`: Custom chat message; overrides the build summary.
 Default: empty.
+If present, the chat message will be sent, no matter the value of `source.chat_notify_on_states`.
 - `chat_message_file`: Path to file containing a custom chat message; overrides the build summary.
 Appended to `chat_message`.
 Default: empty.
+If present, the chat message will be sent, no matter the value of `source.chat_notify_on_states`.
 - `chat_message_append`: (one of: true, false).
 If true, append the default build summary to the custom `chat_message` and/or `chat_message_file`.
 Default: false.

 ## Note on the put inputs